WICG/nav-speculation/prerendering-form-submission.md

 ```

 ## Design considerations and alternatives considered
-Modify the existing logic to allow prerender activation by form submission without this field
+Modify the existing logic to allow prerender activation by form submission without this field.

-Prerendering navigates to a page in a hidden context and allows other navigations to activate the prerendered page if the navigation's parameters match.
-Allowing speculation rules to specify form submission field enables prerender to avoid wasting resources on prerendering a page which is not eligible, such as CSP disallowing `form-action`.
+The navigation history entries that are created by prerender have an an initial navigation are not form submissions.
+Form submissions are subject to extra checks in Chrome at least that would not be checked on initial prerender.
+Allowing speculation rules to specify the form submission field enables prerender to create the initial prerender in as a form submission navigation.
+This allows additional checks to complete and avoids wasting resources on prerendering a page which is not eligible, such as CSP disallowing `form-action`.

-And the navigation history entries that are created by prerender initial navigation, which is not form submission.
-Due to these reasons, this idea is abandoned.
+For these reasons, this idea is abandoned.

 ## Accessibility, privacy, and security considerations
 This feature has no accessibility considerations.